 We suggest avoiding using glue on any areas you may need to service or refresh in the future.
 If you do, you risk having to destroy the baseboard, wall, and flooring if that molding ever needs to be removed.

 A top benefit of nailing baseboards and moldings is that the attachment is complete as soon as the nails go in.
-With glue, you may have to wait hours for it to fully dry depending on the type of adhesive you choose.
+You may have to wait hours for it to fully dry with glue, depending on the type of adhesive you choose.
 If you leave the walls alone before the glue is sufficiently set, you risk the boards slipping out of place and the glue drying them ‘wrong’ on the walls.
 This can be a nightmare to fix, and you risk damaging your walls when trying to remove the incorrectly placed moldings.

 If you nail your baseboard in the wrong place, it’s fairly easy to remove the nails and re-position it.
-Gluing offers a greater risk of mistakes which are often harder to correct.
-If you spill the glue or add too much and cause it to run or seep out between the boards, then this is very difficult to fix also.
+Gluing offers a greater risk of mistakes, which are often harder to correct.
+If you spill the glue or add too much and cause it to run or seep out between the boards, this is also very difficult to fix.

-You may have trouble getting glue to stick effectively if you’ve painted your moldings to better suit the color scheme of your room.
-Nails don’t have that problem – they just punch straight in!
+You may have trouble getting glue to stick effectively if you’ve painted your moldings to suit the color scheme of your room better.
+Nails don’t have that problem – they punch straight in!

 What Tools Do I Need?

 Installing bamboo or eucalyptus strand trim pieces with a nail gun can be more difficult than trim pieces made of other materials.
 If you’re having issues with bending nails, pre-drill a pilot hole using a drill bit that’s slightly smaller than the nails.